srrmstk/streamhelper-mobile-RN/README.md

-<h1 style="text-align:center"> Stream Helper :iphone: </h1>
+# Stream Helper :iphone:

-Stream Helper is a mobile application to help streamers with only one screen.
+Stream Helper is a mobile application to help streamers check chat and alerts using their mobile phones.

 ---